krr-up/notebook/README.md

 The configuration files used in this repository are:
 1. **environment.yml** to install conda packages.
 2. **postBuild** is a script that contains commands to be run after the whole repository has been built.
-  The one in this repository contains an example of creating an alias for a magic command and which will be available to any notebook created after launch.
+  The one in this repository contains an example of creating an alias for a magic command that will be available to any notebook created after launch.
 Similarly you can add more magic commands or other ipython codes that will be executed before starting the notebook server, and can be used by all the notebooks   in the repository.